Catfishing for Convictions: Florida Police Bend Entrapment Rules?

 This serves to show how so many innocent victims of false sex charges have found themselves behind bars; many jurors just can’t get beyond their emotions to see that there was factually no crime committed when law enforcement prods a person through fraudulent means to comport themselves in a manner they would not have normally acted, especially when there was no intent at the outset.

-Mr. Hill not only initially lost his freedom, he also lost his job of over 25 years.
-Mr. Hill lost his retirement.
-He lost his reputation.
-And, it was all because of an innocent “click” on an adult ad, on an adult only website, that specifically stated the advertiser was “18 years old.”
+The St. Lucie County Floridian not only initially lost their freedom, that person also lost a job of over 25 years.
+That person lost their retirement.
+That person lost their reputation.
+And, it was all because of an innocent “click” responding to an adult ad, on an adult only website, that specifically stated the advertiser was “18 years old.”
 The presumption of innocent until proven guilty went out the door in this case.
-All of this happened before trial, with his mug shot published for the world to see.
+All of this happened before trial.

 Here we are back to the age-old question; is it okay to convict the innocent if it means we get a few truly guilty people along the way?
 The US~Observer believes any innocent convicted is one too many.